havocp/xsbt-wiki/Migrating-from-SBT-0.7.x-to-0.9.x.md

  1. It's faster at compiling (largely because it is more intelligent at detecting what needs to be re-compiled after a change).
  1. For simple projects the simple `build.sbt` in your root directory is more obvious to setup and more straightforward in it's content than `project/build/MyProject.scala` was.
- 1. It does away with the `lib-managed` directory thereby reducing the size of your projects and simplifying backup / version control management.
+ 1. It does away with the `lib_managed` directory thereby reducing the size of your projects and simplifying backup / version control management.

 # Step 1: Install SBT 0.9.x

 At the moment the latest builds of SBT 0.9.x are being announced on the `simple-build-tool` discussion forum: [[https://groups.google.com/forum/#!forum/simple-build-tool]].
-At the point of writing this page the release is `0.9.8` and can be downloaded here: <http://repo.typesafe.com/typesafe/ivy-releases/org.scala-tools.sbt/sbt-launch/0.9.8/sbt-launch.jar>.
+At the point of writing this page the release is `0.9.8` and can be downloaded here: [sbt-launch.jar].

 You run this in exactly the same way that you run the current version, in other words: